-File a claim today with PGMBM and you may receive £10,000 or more in compensation.
+File a claim today with PGMBM and you may receive up to £84,000 in compensation.

 PGMBM is a top UK and global law firm combining the talents of some of the UK’s leading solicitors and barristers with the financial resources and expertise of American class-action lawyers.